Aohkne/GameVerse/README.md

 ## Getting Started
 Ready to jump into the action?
 Simply click the link below to start playing: :video_game:<a href="https://aohkne.github.io/web_FNK" target="_blank">Play Now!</a>

-Join us at FNK Website and let the gaming begin!
+Join at FNK Website and let the gaming begin!